 By the end of this topic pupils will have learned how the water cycle operates.
 They will also have learned how specific processes result in distinctive landforms along the river's course.
-They will have investigated contributing factors of flooding as well as effects and responses of flooding in the context of Bangladesh.
+They will have investigated contributing factors of flooding as well as effects and responses of flooding.